cj-casey/EC503-Final-Project/README.md

 ### NLP Technique Selection

 ### Feature Selections

 Both Chi-Squared and Mutual Information are available for feature selection using the FeatureSelection.py class.
-The class is currently set up for use in pipeline.py with Bag of Words.
-If you want to run it on TF-IDF, you will need to comment out and uncomment a few lines.
-Specifically, comment out lines 31, 34, 114, and 116.
-Uncomment lines 33, 35, 113, and 117.
+By running `python pipeline.py`, feature selection using both Chi-Squared and Mutual Information will be performed.
+Output will be in the terminal and saved to results.txt.